Thornlie–Cockburn line: Future

 According to the Perth and Peel @ 3.5 Million plan, the Thornlie line will eventually form part of a southern loop line around Perth by a link from the Airport line to the Thornlie line and a link from the Thornlie line to the Fremantle line.
 The loop line was part of the initial Metronet proposal in 2013, but it has since been removed from any short-term plans.

 Description

 The Thornlie–Cockburn line uses narrow gauge track and has a maximum speed of 130 km/h.
 Trains are powered by overhead line equipment which is powered by a substation in Beckenham.
 Fixed block signalling is used.
 As part of the High Capacity Signalling Project, Alstom and DT Infrastructure will replace the signalling system with a communications-based train control (CBTC) system, which will allow for higher train frequencies.

 Stations

 All stations on the Thornlie–Cockburn line branch have 150 m platforms, which are long enough to accommodate six-car trains.
-Train lengths are restricted by several 100 m platforms between Perth and Beckenham, at Perth, McIver, Claisebrook, Burswood, and Victoria Park stations.
+Train lengths are restricted by several 100 m platforms between Perth and Carlisle, at Perth (Note: Platform 4 is the only suburban platform shorter than the 150 meters requirement for 6-car trains.), McIver, Claisebrook, Burswood, and Victoria Park stations.
 These are planned to be extended, starting with Claisebrook and Victoria Park stations.